 above the top of

 the loop is greater than the kinetic energy it retains at

 that point (the two would be equal if there was no loss

 of mechanical energy due to friction).

-This is to say that a roller-coaster car should be released from
+Thus, a roller-coaster car must be released from

-a height above the top of a loop-the-loop (much) greater than half of the
+a height above the top of a loop-the-loop (much) greater than half the

 The Conical Pendulum